chartmann1590/Business-Simulator/README.md

 - **Rich Observability**:
   - Dashboard with key metrics and business goals
   - Employee details with backstories, activities, and room locations
+  - Product catalog with team members, sales, and customer reviews
   - Project tracking with progress and financial data
   - Task management with detailed task views
   - Comprehensive financial analytics with payroll breakdowns